 - completing all occupational therapy prerequisites prior to beginning the occupational therapy program

-- undergraduate degree must be complete prior to beginning occupational therapy program
+- completing an undergraduate degree prior to beginning occupational therapy program

 - successfully complete OCCT 3000 Exploring Occupational Therapy (3 cr) with at least an A-